Hollywoodbets: Countries

 Hollywoodbets currently operates in four countries.
 South Africa, Mozambique, Ireland, and the United Kingdom.

-Hollywoodbets operates 96 shops across South Africa under a number of gaming licences issued by regulators in Gauteng, Western Cape, Eastern Cape, Free State, Limpopo, Mpumalanga, and KwaZulu-Natal.
+Hollywoodbets operates 84 retail branches across South Africa under a number of gaming licences issued by regulators in Gauteng, Western Cape, Eastern Cape, Free State, Limpopo, Mpumalanga, and KwaZulu-Natal.

-There are currently two Hollywoodbets branches in Maputo, Mozambique; as well as a mobile platform to bet on.

 In November 2018, Hollywoodbets went live with its website in Ireland, making its services available to Irish customers.
 In March 2019, the company went live with its website in the United Kingdom.
-Their betting licence was issued by the UK Gambling.

 Sponsorships

 The company is the current title sponsor of the Hollywoodbets Dolphins cricket team.
 They started as associate sponsors of the franchise in the 2015/16 season, before becoming the title sponsors in the 2016/17 season.

 Hollywoodbets sponsored the KwaZulu-Natal Coastal and KwaZulu-Natal Inland teams for the 2017 Africa T20 Cup.
 Hollywoodbets KZN Inland went onto win the tournament, after defeating Free State in the final.
 At the start of the 2018/19 domestic cricket season, Hollywoodbets committed to sponsoring both the KwaZulu-Natal Coastal and the KwaZulu-Natal Inland senior provincial teams for the duration of the season, covering the Africa T20 Cup, 3 Day Cup and 50 Over competition.

 Hollywoodbets came on board as the title sponsors of the Murray Cup in 2018.
 This is a rugby knock-out competition involving clubs from the KwaZulu-Natal Rugby Union.

 Hollywoodbets became the title sponsors of the Phaka rugby show on Supersport in February 2019.
 Hollywoodbets’ new sponsorship relationship with the show will allow the company to assist development rugby teams who desperately need the support and equipment to be able to grow their talented players.

 Hollywoodbets sponsored the 2019 COSAFA Cup, which was staged in Durban from 25 May to 8 June 2019.

 On Thursday, 27 June 2019, Hollywoodbets was announced as the naming rights sponsor for both Greyville and Scottsville racecourses in a 3-year deal.
 The racecourses will now be known as Hollywoodbets Greyville Racecourse and Hollywoodbets Scottsville Racecourse.

 On Monday, 7 October 2019, Hollywoodbets was announced as the naming rights sponsor for Kingsmead Cricket Ground in a 5-year deal, that would see the commitment run until August 2024.